-There are several options for the types of cameras that can be used on safari.
+There are several options for the types of cameras that can be used to take safari pictures.
 As you might expect, as you move up in the price you move up in quality.
 Moving up in quality normally allows for greater and better quality zooms.
 The level of control of the shot also increases with quality.

--a day on safari normally involves major and multiple changes in light.
+3. A day on safari normally involves major and multiple changes in light.
 Also, the general light may be quite good but animals, unfortunately, may often be in shaded areas.
 To get a nice clear shot it is critical to be able to adjust your camera settings to take the light into account.

 Before you head out on safari read this great post on all the different Collective Nouns for Animals from the fantastic Wildlife Diaries blog.